1883 (TV series): Filming

 Filming on the series started in August 2021 in Texas and concluded in Montana in January 2022.

 Scenes that took place in urban centers were filmed in Dallas, Texas, Fort Worth, Texas and Granbury, Texas.
 Also, a new, permanent, Western town with 26 structures was built at the Yellowstone Film Ranch.
 Rural scenes were filmed at a variety of locations, primarily in Texas.
 The Dutton Ranch scenes were filmed at the real Chief Joseph Ranch in Darby, Montana; the massive home is also used for the series "Yellowstone".

 Many of the actors expressed discomfort at the cold temperatures while filming in Montana.
 Star Faith Hill deemed filming as "the most physically and mentally challenging thing we have ever done."
 Star Sam Elliott also expressed that filming his scenes was difficult, but "we're getting it onscreen, and in the end that's what matters.
 This is really going to be something special."

-Isabel May discussed Taylor Sheridan's quest for "authenticity" concerning no cosmetics nor shaving of underarm hair.
+Isabel May (who plays Elsa Dutton) discussed Taylor Sheridan's quest for "authenticity" concerning no cosmetics nor shaving of underarm hair.
 In Town & Country, May emphasized, "Taylor said from the very beginning, 'I want everything to be authentic.'
 I mean, women didn't start shaving until the 1920s.
 He really wanted that to be an aspect of the show, and so I was more than happy to oblige."